CASE STUDY

 History

-The Software Revolution, Inc. (TSRI) was contracted by Array Information Technology, Inc. (ARRAY, now CGI Federal) under the NETCENTS-2 contract vehicle to help modernize the Standard Base Supply System (SBSS) Integrated Logistics Systems-Supply (ILS-S).
-The ILS-S is the quintessence of a mission-critical system.
-More than 20,000 users at 250 U.S. Air Force, Air Force Reserve, and Air National Guard fixed operating bases and forward operating locations utilize ILS-S to provide daily supply and equipment support for wartime flying missions.
+The Software Revolution, Inc. (TSRI) was contracted by Array Information Technology, Inc. (now CGI Federal) and NTT Data under the NETCENTS-2 contract vehicle to help modernize the Standard Base Supply System (SBSS) Integrated Logistics Systems-Supply (ILS-S).
+This is the quintessence of a mission-critical system; with more than 18,000 end users and serving over 100,000 consumers across 250+ U.S. Air Force, Air Force Reserve, and Air National Guard locations globally to provide daily retail supply and equipment support.
+The system tracks over 35 million assets, valued at $18 billion, including 230K assets in deployable air containers for contingencies and special operations.

 Part of the ILS-S was a modern Java/Oracle® application, but the Standard Base Supply System (SBSS, an aged but key portion of the ILS-S system) consisted of a legacy back-end system running on Unisys® mainframe computers.
 The latter system provides the core business logic and authoritative data to ensure the availability of base-level management of supplies and equipment for warfighting missions.
 This modernization targeted the AWS GovCloud in the U.S. to address stringent security and compliance requirements, such as U.S. citizenship, set forth by the U.S. Air Force.

 The core requirements that define the goals of this project included modernizing the SBSS application needed to exhibit performance and functionality equivalent to or better than the legacy system.
-The USAF selected AWS GovCloud (US) as its target environment because the provider aligned with the future technical direction of ILS-S, including cybersecurity, DevOps, and AWS’ native automated continuous integration and delivery tools.
-SBSS is a widely used critical production system, there was little to no tolerance for code freeze.
+The USAF selected AWS GovCloud (US) Cloud One as its target environment because the provider aligned with the future technical direction of ILS-S, including cybersecurity, DevOps, and AWS’ native automated continuous integration and delivery tools.
+SBSS is a widely used critical production system, there was little to no tolerance for code freeze or business disruption.

-Finally, after 50 years of development and maintenance, the code needed comprehensive documentation to elucidate the system's structure and processes.
+Finally, after 50 years of development and maintenance, the code needed comprehensive documentation to elucidate the system's structure, interfaces, middle-ware components, and processes.

 Highlights